Ilyinka, Talovsky District, Voronezh Oblast

 Ilyinka (Ильинка) is a rural locality (a settlement) in Alexandrovskoye Rural Settlement, Talovsky District, Voronezh Oblast, Russia.
 The population was 283 as of 2010.

 Ilyinka was founded in 1920-21 by Subbotniks.
-Between 1973 and 1991, almost all the Subbotniks of Ilyinka emigrated to Israel.
+Between 1973 and 1991, almost all the Subbotniks of Ilyinka emigrated and left for Israel.

 Geography

 Ilyinka is located 28 km northeast of Talovaya (the district's administrative centre) by road.
 Kazanka is the nearest rural locality.